20 Home Organizing Mistakes You’re Probably Making (And How to Fix Them!)

 You let dishes linger

 One sure way to get your day off to a bad start is to wake up to a pile of dirty dishes in the morning, says Gayle Goddard, certified professional organizer and owner of The Clutter Fairy, LLC.
 Deal with the dishes before you go to bed, because “a spotless sink sets the tone for your house—and your day,” she says.

-Don’t keep things that are past their prime; it could be unsafe to use them.
-This includes expired food, expired home goods, like batteries, and expired personal care items, says John Trosko, founder of Los Angeles-based OrganizingLA.
+Don’t keep things that are past their prime: in some cases, it could be downright unsafe to use them.
+This includes expired food, expired home goods like batteries, and expired personal care items, says John Trosko, founder of Los Angeles-based OrganizingLA.
 This goes for expired medications, too.

 Never toss things in a drawer without dividers.
 “By using dividers you’ll know what and how many you have,” says Kathi Burns, certified professional organizer of Add Space to Your Life.
 “This also saves you from going overboard buying excess items you already own but cannot find.”
 The dividers don’t have to fancy—upcycled shoe boxes will do the trick.